colejarczyk/doc/developer/installation/upgrading.rst

     $ composer update divante-ltd/open-loyalty-framework

 If this results in a dependency error, it may mean that other dependencies also have to be upgraded.
 Using this command may help you upgrade dependencies.

 .. code-block:: bash

-    $ composer update divante-ltd/open-loyalty-framework --with-dependencies
+    $ composer update divante-ltd/open-loyalty-framework –with-dependencies

-You should run the following commands:
+You should run follow commands:

 .. code-block:: bash